mariaigosheva/miss-mants/README.md

 Reproduction, modification, distribution, or any other unauthorized use
 is strictly prohibited without explicit permission from the owner.
 Made by Maria Igosheva.

+---

+📂 Project Status
+✅ Complete – Showcased as a portfolio project.